Lingbozhao/Lingbozhao.github.io/_pages/publications.md

 Using firm-level supply chain data and the EU lobbying records, the empirical analysis examines whether firms' reliance on suppliers from cleaner or dirtier states shapes their stances on supporting or opposing the CBAM and related legislation.
 Specifically, the main outcome variable is on EU-based firms' political activities using the lobbying and public expressions archived provided by the EU Transparency Register.
 The paper not only determines whether a firm has lobbied on relevant issues but also analyzes the firms' stances using text analysis approaches applied to the documents they submitted during the EU's public consultation sessions.
 The main independent variable is based on firm-level supply chain information from the Factset Revere Dataset and the state-level emission regulation development indicators based on the Regulatory Indicators for Sustainable Energy (RISE) Dataset provided by the World Bank.

-## (Sideline project) Naturalized Athletes and Racialized National Identity in China (with Enze Han)
+## Naturalized Athletes and Racialized National Identity in China (with Enze Han)

 Abstract